-The answer came to me last November after the discussion I had with Joël Lavoie.
+The answer came to me last November after a discussion I had with Joël Lavoie.
 There are moments like that which change our way of doing things, of seeing life.

 For me, the event that transformed my life was the arrival of my daughter Émilie 22 years ago.

-Some of you knew him as a child, saw him grow and flourish.
+Some of you knew her as a child, saw her grow and flourish.
 Whether from one year or from one event to the next – especially at the Colloquium, the FFA or at shows, etc.

 It is thanks to all of you that my children have grown and flourished as Francophones.
-They are living proof of the famous saying “it takes a village to raise children” Thank you for being there for us.
+They are living proof of the famous saying, “it takes a village to raise a child.”
+Thank you for being there for us.
 Since arriving in Alberta, this “village” that welcomed me with open arms, I have watched it grow and flourish.